 We know that emergencies rarely happen on a convenient schedule, so we are here for you no matter what.
 If your pet is experiencing an unplanned medical emergency of any kind we will gladly make time to see you and examine your pet with no appointment required.

-If your cat has ingested lilies, call Animal Care Center in Castle Pines at 720-664-7566 to be seen in our office as soon as possible.
+If your cat has ingested lilies, call Animal Care Center of Castle Pines at (303) 688-3660 to be seen in our office as soon as possible.
 We are equipped to handle most emergencies and for the things that require 24-hour care, we offer stabilization, diagnostics and can help you transfer your pet to the nearest 24-hour facility.